vijai-veerapandian/vijai-veerapandian/README.md

 ## 🚀 About Me

-I'm a DevOps Engineer, Passionate about building scalable, reliable, and secure infrastructure.
-I thrive on solving complex problems and love collaborating with cross-functional teams to deliver exceptional results.
+I'm a DevOps Engineer, Passionate about Technology and the benefits it can bring the modern world.
+I'm a quick learner and thrive on solving complex problems and love collaborating with cross-functional teams to deliver exceptional results.
 My journey covers cloud-native development, automation, and data science, with hands-on experience in startups, global enterprises, and freelance projects.
 Also, Part of Kubecraft DevOps Community runned by Mischa from Netherlands.

 ---